 The Autoimmune Research Network (ARNet) is a program run by the American Autoimmune Related Diseases Association (AARDA), in collaboration with many members of the National Coalition of Autoimmune Patient Groups (NCAPG.)

 This research network empowers patients by facilitating their participation in research on autoimmune diseases by collecting patient information.
 This registry will be of great help to researchers and clinical trials.

 Information shared with ARNet will be stored securely.
 Only the anonymized data will be made available for researchers to query.

-AARDA awards grant to young investigators who are research basic autoimmunity issues.
-Basic refers to the whole autoimmune picture, or in research that could benefit the larger autoimmune community as opposed to a single or specific disease.
-Applications are reviewed by the Scientific Advisory Board, and winners are required to report on their research.
+Previously known as the “Young Investigators Grant”, AARDA awards funding to young investigators who research basic autoimmunity issues.
+Basic- referring to the whole autoimmune picture, or in research that could benefit the larger autoimmune community as opposed to a single or specific disease.
+Applications are reviewed by our Scientific Advisory Board, and recipients are required to report on their research.

-In 2019, five grants were awarded to the following investigators
+In 2018, five grants were given and renewed in 2019 to the following investigators: